Prepayment meters explained

 - through a court warrant to cover ongoing energy use and debt repayments.
 A supplier can force-fit a prepayment meter by warrant only after they have taken all reasonable steps to agree payment with you.
 It should be a last resort to avoid disconnecting your supply.

-Suppliers can’t force-fit a prepayment meter under warrant for people in very if they don’t won’t one, or charge them for warrant costs on debts.
+Suppliers can’t force-fit a prepayment meter under warrant for people in very vulnerable situations if they don’t won’t one, or charge them for warrant costs on debts.
 Nor can they use warrants on people who would find the experience very traumatic.

 Warrant charges for debts are capped at £150 for everyone else.

 Breathing Space (sometimes called the 'Debt Respite Scheme') is a free government scheme that could give you up to 60 days' space from creditors to focus on getting debt advice and setting up a debt solution.

 If you apply and are eligible, all creditors are informed and must stop any collection or enforcement activity.
 You'll still need to keep making your regular payments if you can afford to.

 If you are told you could get disconnected for debt